 “Business grants are not easily obtainable,” Nick Chandi, founder and CEO of Smansha, told business.com.
 “Your business needs to meet certain requirements.
 [A grant] is given for an authorized and specified purpose only that usually aims for public good.
 You may have to repay a grant if it’s not used for the purpose it’s awarded for.
 The federal government doesn’t provide grants for paying off debt, covering operational expenses, and starting or expanding a business.”
-[Read related article: Top Small Business Grants of 2020]
+[Read related article: Top Small Business Grants]

 What is the difference between a loan and a grant?